There is much to love about the look and last of a vinyl fence. However, not all vinyl fencing is created equal.

 Bufftech offers an industry-leading spectrum of innovative styles, colors and textures, including woodgrain and stucco finishes.

-Bufftech fence is GreenCircle Certified®, providing assurance that our products comply with environmental and sustainability claims.
+Bufftech fence is GreenCircle Certified®, providing assurance that all products comply with environmental and sustainability claims.

-Bufftech conducts a variety of tests on our products to ensure they’ll perform in real-world conditions.
+Bufftech conducts a variety of tests on all products to ensure they’ll perform in real-world conditions.

 Bufftech dealers are CertainTeed’s trusted partners in the fence business, dedicated to providing you with the best fence system possible.